The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 Her brain, queryable.

 On top of the library, a private chat agent.
 She asks it clinical questions in her own language and it answers from her own training archive, citing the exact module and protocol.
 It also pulls client data when she points it at a specific NAQ.
-Five preset prompts below; the answers are pre-written but modeled on her real responses.
+Five preset prompts below.
+The answers are pre-written but modeled on her real responses.

 A small private brain.